FMSoftCN/hybridos/device-side/hfcl/README.md

 * Vincent Wei

-The following people took part in the development of mGNGUX:
+The following people had been involved in the development of mGNGUX:

 * DONG Junjie
 * YAN Xiaowei